 Criminal case opened against FIFA president Gianni Infantino

-GENEVA (AP) — A criminal case against FIFA president Gianni Infantino was opened Thursday by a Swiss special prosecutor.
+GENEVA (AP) — A criminal case against FIFA president Gianni Infantino was opened Thursday by a Swiss special prosecutor, plunging world soccer's governing body in a new scandal.

-The case is connected to a meeting Infantino had with the Swiss attorney general.
+Special prosecutor Stefan Keller has concluded there is enough evidence to take the case to court after investigating the circumstances of a meeting Infantino had with Swiss attorney general Michael Lauber, who offered his resignation last week.

-The special prosecutor, Stefan Keller, closed an investigation into two complaints involving Infantino and attorney general Michael Lauber after turning up “elements that make up reprehensible behavior.”
+Keller has uncovered “elements that make up reprehensible behavior," according to a statement from the Swiss authority overseeing the federal prosecutors office.

 Suspects in such cases benefit from a presumption of innocence in Switzerland until legal proceedings are completed.